Even in Divorce, the Coronavirus is Everywhere

 Coronavirus is everywhere.

 Figuratively speaking, it is prevalent on the news.
 But literally speaking, there are at least 84 countries with confirmed COVID-19 cases, according to this report by the Centers for Disease Control.
-In the United States, at least 13 states have reported coronavirus cases, according to this report by the CDC.
+In the United States, at least 13 states have reported coronavirus cases, according to the CDC.

 While pandemics generally are not part of the discussion when addressing topics of divorce – divorce practitioners are more likely to discuss issues like custody, property division, and alimony with clients – it is possible that the coronavirus could start infiltrating visitation-related issues if it isn’t contained soon.